CZ-NIC/yangson/docs/datamodel.rst

       is ``True``, each schema node is printed with the number of times it has been used for validating instances.

-      Schema nodes are represented according to the conventions described in [RFC8340]_, with three differences:
+      The schema tree and its nodes are represented according to the conventions for tree diagrams described in [RFC8340]_, with the following additions and changes:

       * Lists and leaf-lists that are ordered by user (see section `7.7.7`_ in [RFC7950]_) are indicated by the hash symbol ``#``